exasol/script-languages/README.md

 * ZeroMQ library (http://zeromq.org/) for createing ipc sockets
 * Google's Protocol Buffers (https://github.com/google/protobuf) for encoding messages

+The protocol details can be found in file [script_client.proto](script_client.proto)

-The following message types are used:
+In general, the following message types have to be implemented by the script client:

 * __MT_CLIENT__:  The script language implementation is alive and requests more information
 * __MT_INFO__: Basic information about the EXASOL system and cluster configuration and the UDF script code